iamhectorsosa/meeseeks/README.md

 ### Required arguments

-As we keep reviewing our API method's docs.
-We also see that in order for our Slack bot to post a message, we also need at least to declare a `channel` and a `text`.
+As we keep reviewing our API method's docs, we also see that in order for our Slack bot to post a message, we also need at least to declare a `channel` and a `text`.
 Use this cURL snippet (remember to use your Bot's token) and  Postman to give it a try:

 ```bash
 curl --request POST 'https://slack.com/api/chat.postMessage' \